-I’d always liked the idea of a Wacom Cintiq (which also allows you to draw on the screen), but they were too big and heavy for travel.
+I’d always liked the idea of one of the pro-grade Wacom tablets (which also allow you to draw on the screen), but as a dedicated device they were too big and heavy to travel with.

 Despite the iPad Pro’s size, it’s pretty light for how big it is.
 Previously, I was travelling with a Wacom Bamboo graphics tablet, an iPad Mini, an A4 sketchbook, a Moleskine, and a bag of pens and pencils.
 Between the new iPad and a couple of apps, I was able to get rid of all of that and save weight.

 It’s hard to overstate how delighted I am with the Apple Pencil.
 It makes my previous iPad/stylus combo feel like finger painting on cave walls.
 The Pencil is by far the most responsive stylus I’ve ever used (including any of Wacom’s), and it’s an absolute joy to work with.
 I’m now doing more drawing than I was previously, and I’m currently five issues in to a webcomic that I’m producing entirely on the iPad.